thebrankoo/prfls/README.md

 - MVVM architecture
 - Profiles are fetched in pages of size 20
 - Profiles are presented using UITableView
-- Diffable datasource for smoth showing of a freshly loaded page
+- Diffable datasource for smooth showing of a freshly loaded page
-- Unit test covering data fetching and passing
+- Unit test covering data fetching, passing and validity
+- No use of external libraries and frameworks since the app is small and everything can be handeled without hussle
+    - If needed I would use cocoapods with:
+        - Alamofire for url requests
+        - CocoaLumberjack for log levels
+        - SDWebImage for async image loading